 The following itinerary describes a range of gardens and estates which we plan to visit.
+Many are accessible to the public, but others require special permission which may only be confirmed closer to the tour’s departure in 2019.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents prior to departure.
 Meals included in the tour price and are indicated in the itinerary where: B=breakfast, L=Lunch and D=evening meal.

 Oxford - 5 nights